 InstantFlow Cash Account

-The InstantFlow Cash Account is a revolving credit facility that allows your business to benefit from the Coronavirus Business Interruption Loan Scheme without taking out a significant loan for a period of time.
+The InstantFlow Cash Account is a revolving credit facility that allows your business to benefit from the Coronavirus Business Interruption Loan Scheme without taking out a fixed-term loan.

 CBILS and the British Business Bank